 1. Make the same choice again

 You could apply for a new term insurance policy.
-Or if the policy allows, you could renew your insurance for another term.
-(You’ll pay higher premiums, since you’re now older.)
+Or if the policy allows, you could continue your current policy as an annual renewable term.
+But keep in mind, you’ll pay higher premiums, since you’re now older compared to when your original policy began.

 You may need to prove you’re in good health and undergo a medical exam.
 If you’re not in good health – if, for example, you’ve developed high blood pressure, high cholesterol or had other health issues – you could be turned down for insurance or face much higher premiums.